What I learned from running my professional photography business

 lenses for event photography

-I am highly organized in my memory cards department.
-I shoot XQD, which is a fast card with big memory space.
-I need it for events as I shoot big raw files.
-You do probably too.
+I am highly organized in my memory card department.
+I shoot CFexpress, which is a fast card with big memory space.
+I need it for events and portraits as I shoot RAW.
+You probably do, too.
 Anyway, what type of card you shoot doesn’t really matter in this one.

 Just make sure you have enough of them.
-I do one shoot per card.
-So even if the card isn’t full, I will change it for the next shoot.
-I actually even back the card up directly after the shoot.
-Upload all the raws to my Dropbox and then leave them on the card as an extra backup until I am sure the photos are safely delivered.
+I do one shoot per card, so even if the card isn’t full, I will change it for the next shoot.
+I actually back the card up directly after the shoot.
+I upload all the raws to my Dropbox and then leave them on the card as an extra backup until I am sure the photos are safely delivered.

-By the way, I use Sony XQD cards.
-I have 64GB and 32 GB.
-I estimate the size I will need for the shoot.
-Of course, there is always plenty of backup in my bag.
-But it helps to manage the cards better.
+By the way, I use Sandisk CFexpress cards.
+I have 64GB and 32 GB, which I estimate I will need for the shoot.
+Of course, there is always plenty of backup in my bag, but it helps to manage the cards better.

 Have a system to deliver your photos to clients